Recognizing and Reporting Environmental Violations

 Examples of hazardous waste includes asbestos, cracked batteries, fluids with a pH less than 2 or greater than 12.5, solvents, used auto fluids including oil, and pesticides.

 In Napa County, the Environmental Health Division of the Department of Planning, Building, and Environmental Services (“PBES”) takes the lead on regulating hazardous waste.
-You can contact the Environmental Health Division by calling (707) 253-4471 or emailing [email protected]
+You can email the Environmental Health Division or call (707) 253-4471.

-You can also contact the Department of Toxic Substances Control, the state agency responsible for regulating hazardous waste, on its website or by calling (800) 72TOXIC (800-728-6942).
+You can also contact the Department of Toxic Substances Control, the state agency responsible for regulating hazardous waste, by calling (800) 72TOXIC (800-728-6942).

 Illegal Discharge of Anything Other Than Rainwater to Storm Drains or Waterways

 The California Department of Fish and Wildlife regulates activities that affect our rivers, streams and other natural waterways.
 It is illegal for any person to pollute any stream with trash, waste, chemicals, and even silt or dirt.
 It is also illegal for any person to alter the bed, banks, or channel of any river, stream, or lake.
-If you are aware of any such activity, please report it by calling the Department of Fish and Wildlife CalTip Hotline at 888-DFG-CALTIP (888-334-2258), texting “CALTIP” along with the message to 847411, or by visiting www.wildlife.ca.gov.
+If you are aware of any such activity, please report it by calling the Department of Fish and Wildlife CalTip Hotline at 888-DFG-CALTIP (888-334-2258), texting “CALTIP” along with the message to 847411, or by visiting the California Department of Fish and Wildlife website.

 The Environmental Health Division of PBES is responsible for the permitting and inspection of alternative sewage treatment systems, liquid wastewater haulers, winery wastewater ponds and holding tanks in unincorporated Napa County.
 If you suspect illegal dumping of wastewater, contact Environmental Health via its website or by calling (707) 253-4471, or contact the Department of Fish and Wildlife.